ritaturk/xenko-docs/manual/getting-started/install-xenko.md

     _Installation status_

-After the installation is complete, the [Xenko launcher](xref:xenko-launcher) opens.
+After the installation has finished, the [Xenko launcher](xref:xenko-launcher) opens.
 Shortcuts are created for Xenko on the locations that you selected during the installation.

 Now, you're ready to start using the Xenko launcher.
 For more information on how to use Xenko launcher, see [Xenko launcher](xenko-launcher.md).